 Chesapeake Energy Corp.
-(CHK) Chief Executive Officer Aubrey McClendon told employees in a 2008 e-mail the company paid twice as much as it should have for drilling rights as plunging natural-gas prices dashed prospects for profitable new wells, according to court filings.
+(CHK:US) Chief Executive Officer Aubrey McClendon told employees in a 2008 e-mail the company paid twice as much as it should have for drilling rights as plunging natural-gas prices dashed prospects for profitable new wells, according to court filings.

 McClendon said the natural-gas provider overpaid for leases just days before Chesapeake backed out of a deal to buy oil and gas rights from Peak Energy Corp., Peak’s lawyers said in court filings in a lawsuit.
 That case, involving leases in the Haynesville Shale formation in Texas, led to a damage award of almost $20 million against Chesapeake.

 “What was a fair price 90 days ago for a lease is now overpriced by a factor of at least 2X, given the dramatic worsening of the natural gas and financial markets,” McClendon said in the October 2008 e-mail, according to an appellate filing by Peak’s lawyers in the case.